-The news about the COVID-19 vaccines is incredibly positive—it’s the powerful tool we’ve been waiting for to stop the spread of the virus that has so profoundly disrupted our lives and our work.
+The news about the COVID-19 vaccines is incredibly positive—even with the Delta variant and breakthrough cases, it does an excellent job of protecting from severe illness.
 Mounting evidence after many millions of vaccinations demonstrates that it is very effective at preventing COVID-19 and is generally safe.
 (If you have a history of severe allergic reactions, it’s best to consult your health care provider.)
-New evidence suggests that it may help to reduce transmission of the coronavirus and confers at least some protection against emerging variants.

 Ongoing Vaccine Availability

-BRC is an official vaccination site: We administer the Moderna vaccine on-site for residents and team members, usually on Wednesdays.
+BRC is an official vaccination site: We administer the Moderna and Johnson & Johnson vaccines on-site for residents and team members, usually on Wednesdays.
 The Moderna vaccine is administered in two doses 28 days apart.
-This Wednesday, we administered 19 doses.
+The Johnson & Johnson vaccine requires one dose.

 - Future Nursing residents should discuss vaccine options as part of your admissions process with Jay McDowell firstname.lastname@example.org.

 - Team members who have been vaccinated somewhere other than at BRC should share that information with Human Resources, since sick leave policies for COVID-related time off work are different depending on vaccination status.

 Unsure about receiving the vaccine?
 Augusta Health recently sat down with Dr. Clint Merrit to learn more about how the vaccine works, why it’s safe, and when you should receive it.